Amy Handlin

-Amy H. Handlin (born January 28, 1956) is an American Republican Party politician who served in the New Jersey General Assembly, where she represented the 13th Legislative District from 2006 to 2020.
+Amy H. Handlin (born January 28, 1956) is an American Republican Party politician who served in the General Assembly, where she represented the 13th Legislative District from 2006 to 2020.

 Education and career

-Handlin earned a B.A. in 1977 from Harvard University, a MBA from Columbia University in 1979, and a Ph.D. in Marketing from New York University in 1991.
+Handlin earned a B.A. in 1977 from Harvard University, an MBA from Columbia University in 1979, and a Ph.D. in Marketing from New York University in 1991.
 She was an associate professor of marketing at Monmouth University until her retirement in 2019 and was also a senior fellow at the Center for the Study of Public Issues.

 Monmouth County Politics

 Handlin was elected to the Monmouth County Board of Chosen Freeholders in 1989 and re-elected in 1992, 1995, 1998, 2001 and 2004.
 Previously, she served as deputy mayor and township committeewoman in Middletown Township.
 Handlin is a former commissioner on the New Jersey State Commission on Higher Education and chair of Monmouth County's Communities Against Tobacco Coalition.
 Named 2003 Elected Official of the Year by the Northern Monmouth Chamber of Commerce, she has also been honored by the American Cancer Society of New Jersey, Prevention First, 180:Turning Lives Around and many other public health organizations for her work to reduce teen smoking.
 Handlin has also served on the boards of the New Jersey League of Women Voters and the American Association of University Women, among others.
 She is a past recipient of the Legislative Award of the New Jersey Environmental Federation, the Humanitarian Award of Brandeis University Women, the Rose and Scroll Award of the New Jersey Association of Women Business Owners, and numerous other citations for civic leadership.
 Handlin, the author of the 1998 book Whatever Happened to the Year of the Woman?
 Why Women Still Aren't Making It to the Top in Politics, and the books Be Your Own Lobbyist, (Praeger, 2010) and Government Grief (Praeger 2011).
 She has also been a columnist for the New Jersey Reporter, a public-affairs magazine.
 A founding member and former chair of the Monmouth County Advisory Commission on Women, Handlin is a member of the national board of the Jewish Council for Public Affairs and vice president of community relations for the Jewish Federation of Greater Monmouth County.
 A past chair of the Central Jersey Israel EXPO, she has also co-chaired the United Jewish Communities' Northeast Leadership Conference.